triplea-game/triplea/docs/development/how-to/ide-setup/intellij-setup.md

 ## Tasks to be performed

-- open the TripleA project from source code
+- open the TripleA project from GitHub source code (path to your fork like `https://github.com/<username>/triplea`)
 - install plugins, configure associated settings
 - download and import IDEA settings file